nginx-shib/shibboleth-fastcgi/README.rst

 Unfortunately, the default distributions don’t come with it built by default.

 This is powered by `Vagrant <http://vagrantup.com>`_ to quickly spin up a CentOS VM, recompile the RPMs, and destroy it afterwards.
+If you're not so inclined to use Vagrant (why?), then you can use the ``rebuild.sh`` script directly on your own RHEL or CentOS VM.

+Go!
+---

 This will always build the **latest version** of the Shibboleth SP.